jasonatoledo/Python_Election_Analysis/README.md

 The purpose of this Election Audit Analysis was to take the original election audit analysis about the candidate and make it complete by adding the county votes and breakdown of the counties and respective percentages of votes.
 The final output of the analysis would be sent to a text file in a summary format that is easily consumable by anyone who wants to view the winning county and candidate information.

 I was tasked with creating variables, a list, dictionary, a decision statement, and a for loop to extract the data pertaining the county results.
+The final output is sent to a text file containing both the county and candidate votes breakdowns and the respective winners.

 ## Election-Audit Results